GuidoBartoli/sherloq/README.md

 I'm happy to share my code and get in contact with anyone interested to improve or test it, but please keep in mind that this repository is *not* intended for distributing a final product, my aim is just to publicly track development of an *unpretentious educational tool*, so expect bugs, unpolished code and missing features! ;)

 # Features
-This list contains the functions that **Sherloq** will (hopefully!) provide once the beta stage is reached.
+This list contains the functions that the toolkit will (hopefully) provide once the beta stage is reached.

 ## Interface
 - Modern Qt-based GUI with multiple tool window management